 Tomas Tatar and Joel Armia each scored twice as the Canadiens won in Columbus for the first time since 2015.

 "It's a hard league to win on the road," said Tatar, who got his first goals in 11 games, a drought dating to Dec.
 28. "We were mentally ready for the game and we played great."

-Joonas Korpisalo had 22 saves for the Blue Jackets, who saw a four-game win streak snapped.
-Columbus plays the second leg of a back-to-back on Saturday before heading into their bye week and the All-Star break.
+Joonas Korpisalo had 22 saves for the Blue Jackets, who play the second leg of a back-to-back on Saturday before heading into their bye week and the All-Star break.

-Tatar got behind the Columbus defense and beat Korpisalo again at 8:27 into the second period, during a stretch where the Blue Jackets were dominating but couldn't find the back of the net.
+Tatar got behind the Columbus defense and beat Korpisalo again in the second period, during a stretch in which the Blue Jackets were dominating but couldn't find the back of the net.

-After outplaying the Canadiens for much of the game, Columbus got on the board 5:17 into the third period when Bjorkstrand knocked one into the net amid heavy traffic in front of the net.
+Columbus got on the board 5:17 into the third period when Oliver Bjorkstrand knocked one into the net amid heavy traffic in front.

 Armia got his first after Korpisalo had abandoned the net and was going to the bench to make way for an extra skater.
 He added an empty-netter with 1:12 left in the game.

 "I like the way our team handled the third period," Montreal coach Claude Julien said.
 "We didn't stop playing, we didn't give them much, we closed the play quickly.
 The second (period) was a little bit off.
 A big win in this building that's been extremely hot as of late."